Your basket is currently empty!

 Here are four key ways in which ReMIND aims to revolutionise mental health research:

-– Integration of genetic tools: ReMIND seeks to leverage genetic tools and technologies to gain deeper insights into the underlying of mental disorders.
+– Integration of genetic tools: ReMIND seeks to leverage genetic tools and technologies to gain deeper insights into the underlying causes of mental disorders.
 By studying the genetic basis of these diseases, the programme aims to identify novel targets for treatment and develop personalised therapies.

 – Biomarker discovery: The programme aims to identify biomarkers that can serve as indicators of mental disorders.
 These biomarkers can aid in early detection, diagnosis, and monitoring of diseases, leading to more effective interventions and treatments.